 This dataset features more than 20 million metrics on Uber pickups in NYC in 2014 and 2015.
 This is great for an exploratory data analysis or analytics project, and you can gather insights into popular pickup locations, common trip routes, and the locations with the longest pickups.

-This dataset is a great source for a campaign budget optimization project or for diving into an exploratory data analysis for marketing analytics projects.
+This dataset is a great source for a campaign budget optimization project or for diving into exploratory data analysis for marketing analytics projects.

 This dataset contains salaries for roles in the data science field for the year 2023.
 You can group the data by domain, years of experience, and even by country of employment, allowing many angles for exploratory analysis.